 10 Things Every Programmer Should Be Thinking About Right Now

-I attended Country Radio Seminars in March, and the conversations happening there would be a wake up call for every programmer.
+I attended this year’s Country Radio Seminars, and the conversations happening there would be a wake up call for every programmer.

 Here are a few takeaways you should be thinking about right now: